Sales Team Strategy: How Behavior Of Sales Teams Can Be Changed Using Gamification

 There are several benefits of employing gamification in your sales team.
 One of the main advantages is that you can bring about significant behavioral change in the sales team.
 It’s especially effective if your sales team is currently stuck in a slump and isn’t displaying the best habits.

-Gamification refers to employing game design mechanics to a particular business department like sales or marketing to improve employee performance and encourage motivation.
+Gamification refers to employing game design mechanics in a particular business department like sales or marketing to improve employee performance and encourage motivation.

 Some of the most common game design mechanics that you see organizations employ in their gamification strategy are points, leaderboards, and achievements.
 Here’s a breakdown of these basic elements.